ZettelGeist/zettelgeist/docs/tutorial.md

 - If you want the other elements, like title: summary: or comment: great, just add them too.
 As long as you name sections according to the list on the "Note Format" page, or listed in "zettel -- help", you can create notes however you prefer, with sections in whatever order you like.
 Basically, you are making up your own system (based on these universally valid "fields") and can treat any "file" as a blank notecard, just as you do when you buy a pack of 3 x 5 notecards at the pharmacy and make flash cards for a high school class.
 Fill them out as you like!

-## So, with that flexibilty in mind, let's make your first note.  i
+## So, with that flexibilty in mind, let's make your first note.

-### For now, just go to Google Docs (or Word, or...your choice -- but we will use Google Docs as the main example here since we all have access and some familiarity with this editor.)
+## For now, just go to Google Docs (or Word, or...your choice -- but we will use Google Docs as the main example here since we all have access and some familiarity with this editor.)

 - Start a new Doc.